-Sic is (1) a Latin-derived word used to indicate that quoted text is reproduced as it originally appeared, and (2) a verb meaning to set upon or incite to hostile action.
-So, for example, you might sic your dog on a snake.
-Sick, which is never a verb (except, rarely, in the colloquial phrasal verb sick up), would be incorrect in this sense.
+Sic is (1) a Latin-derived word used to indicate that quoted text is reproduced as it originally appeared, and (2) a verb meaning to set upon or to incite to hostile action.
+For example, you might sic your dog on a snake.
+Sick, which is never a verb (except, rarely, in the colloquial phrasal verb sick up), is a misspelling when used in this sense.

 Sic is inflected as sicced, siccing, and sics.
-Your spell-check might say these forms are wrong, but don’t let that stop you from using them.
+Your spell check might say these forms are wrong, but spell check is behind the times in this case.

 Examples